BRENNEN FAMILY CHRONICLES

 Sometime between 1871 and 1874, we think Bernard Brennen went to Dublin to attend the Church of Ireland teacher training college in order to qualify himself to become a National School teacher.
 Though the records of this college in Kildare Street, Dublin, do not begin until 1884, the present archivist at the modern Church of Ireland College of Education at 96 Upper Rathmines, Dublin 6, opined that students in those early days only came up to Dublin for a few months and generally lived in the college.
 If Bernard did indeed attend the teacher training college at this time it was there and then that he met Susanna Dorothea Quin who trained to be a teacher at that same college.
 Susanna was born in Dublin about 1854 (according to their 1901 Census return).
 According to her marriage certificate her father was Edward Quin, an accountant, and, since she was married in the city of Cork, she probably had a family connection in Cork.

-1. James Quin is listed as a servant on the marriage certificate of his son, Edward Quin.
-The children of James Quin:
+1. James Quin was born in 1806 and married Mary Seymour, also born about 1806 in Cork.
+James is listed as a servant on the marriage certificate of his son, Edward Quin.
+James died in 1864 and Mary in 1871 in Cork.
+The children of James and Mary Quin:

-1. Edward Quin must have been born before 1831.
+3. Edward Quin was born about 1833.
 On Dec.28, 1852, in St.Anne's Parish Church, Dublin, he was married to Dorothea Eames (see Eames family below), who was born on May 27, 1832, in Cork, Ireland.
 On their marriage certificate they are both listed as of full age and as servants at the same house, namely 8 Upper Merrion Street, Dublin.
 Edward's father is given as James Quin, also a servant; Dorothea's father is given as James Eames, a smith.

 Marriage certificate of Edward Quin and Dorothea Eames.